emedinac/CS234-Stanford-RL2019/README.md

 - Deep Q-Network: network architecture (3 conv layers and 2 dense layers) and its learning process. get_q_values
 - Train the Linear approximation and DQN in the Pong environment fitting some hyperparameters.
+- Alternatively, I trained another scenario to test the robustness of DQN, and if it follows the original paper.
+'''
+Here video
+'''

+### Assignment2: